MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/prereqs-restrictions-recommendations-always-on-availability.md

     -   If a given thread is idle for a while, it is released back into the general [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] thread pool.
 Normally, an inactive thread is released after ~15 seconds of inactivity.
 However, depending on the last activity, an idle thread might be retained longer.

     - A SQL Server instance uses up to 100 threads for parallel redo for secondary replicas.
 Each database uses up to one-half of the total number of CPU cores, but not more than 16 threads per database.
 If the total number of required threads for a single instance exceeds 100, SQL Server uses a single redo thread for every remaining database.
-Redo threads are released after ~15 seconds of inactivity.

 -   In addition, availability groups use unshared threads, as follows: